If you are looking for simple cooking tips for the kitchen that will help you live a more self-sufficient lifestyle you are in the right place.

-- If we own less we have fewer bills to pay and that means more money in our bank account.
-Fewer payments are a great way to live a more self-sufficient lifestyle.
+- If we own less, we have fewer bills to pay, and that means more money in our bank account.
+Fewer payments are a great way to live within our budget.

-- And if you have fewer food options in your kitchen you will not only eat better, but you will most definitely live better.
+- And if you have a more organized kitchen pantry with fewer food options that your family loves, you will not only eat better, but you will most definitely live better.

 Of course, you would!
 Who wouldn’t?
 And the homemade cookie is even better for you.